operating-systems hardware

 Available Physical Memory

-Available physical memory refers to the portion of the system’s random-access memory (RAM) that is not currently occupied by the kernel or any active processes.
-This memory is immediately ready for allocation to new or existing processes.
+Available physical memory is the portion of RAM not currently occupied by the kernel or active processes, ready for immediate allocation.

-Maintaining a sufficient amount of available memory is critical for ensuring that the operating system can respond quickly to process demands and avoid the high overhead of disk-based paging or swapping.
+Sufficient available memory allows the operating system to respond quickly to process demands without disk-based paging or swapping overhead.

-When the amount of available physical memory drops below a certain threshold, the operating system may take the following actions:
+When available physical memory drops below a threshold, the operating system may:

-1. Swapping: Moving an entire process image from RAM to secondary storage.
+1. Swap: Move an entire process image from RAM to secondary storage.

-2. Page Reclamation: Evicting cached file data or rarely used memory pages.
+2. Reclaim pages: Evict cached file data or unused pages.

-3. Suspension: Moving a process to a Suspended state to prevent it from consuming further memory.
+3. Suspend processes: Transition a process to the Suspended state to prevent further memory consumption.

-Insufficient available memory leads to thrashing, where the system spends more time moving data between RAM and disk than executing instructions.
+Insufficient available memory leads to thrashing: the system spends more time moving data between RAM and disk than executing instructions.